ali20021973/ali20021973/README.md

 </p>

 <p align="center">
   Welcome to my GitHub profile!
-I'm a passionate developer and machine learning enthusiast from [Your City, Country].
+I'm a passionate developer and machine learning enthusiast.
 </p>

 ## Hi there 👋